The Enhanced Easement Incentive

 Co-sponsors Needed to Extend Expired Tax Incentive

-Our top legislative priority this year is to preserve the enhanced tax incentive for conservation easement donations, which the Senate Finance committee voted to extend for 2014 and 2015 on April 3, 2014.
+Our top legislative priority this year is to preserve the enhanced tax incentive for conservation easement donations, which the House Ways & Means Committee voted to send to the floor on May 29, 2014.

 A Critical Conservation Tool with Broad, Bipartisan Support

-The enhanced tax deduction for conservation easement donations has helped America’s land trusts work with farmers, ranchers and other modest-income landowners to increase the pace of conservation by a third to over a million acres a year!
-An extension of the incentive through 2013 will help more landowners receive tax benefits from the generous donation of development rights on their land.
+The enhanced income tax deduction for conservation easement donations has helped America’s land trusts work with farmers, ranchers and other modest-income landowners to increase the pace of conservation by a third to over a million acres a year!
+Unfortunately, this cost-effective conservation incentive expired at the end of 2013.

 - Representatives can join Reps.
 Jim Gerlach (R-PA) and Mike Thompson (D-CA) as co-sponsors of the Conservation Easement Incentive Act, H.R.
 2807, by contacting Lori Prater in Congressman Gerlach’s office (5-4315).

-- Senators can join Senators Max Baucus (D-MT) and Orrin Hatch (R-UT) as co-sponsors of the Rural Heritage Conservation Extension Act, S. 526, by contacting Tiffany Smith or Preston Rutledge at the Senate Finance Committee (4-4515).
+- Senators can join Senators Max Baucus (D-MT) and Orrin Hatch (R-UT) as co-sponsors of the Rural Heritage Conservation Extension Act, S. 526, by sending a signed unanimous consent agreement to the Senate floor.

 Thanks to the hard work of Senator Max Baucus (D-MT), along with land trusts and coalition partners around the country, on August 3, 2006 the Congress approved a tremendous expansion of the federal tax incentive for conservation easement donations